Glenn Robert Davis

-Glenn Robert Davis (October 28, 1914 - September 21, 1988) was an American educator and lawyer who served as a member of the United States House of Representatives for Wisconsin.
-He represented Wisconsin's 2nd congressional district from April 22, 1947 to January 3, 1957, and Wisconsin's 9th congressional district from January 3, 1965 to December 31, 1974.
+Glenn Robert Davis (October 28, 1914 - September 21, 1988) was an American lawyer and Republican politician from Waukesha County, Wisconsin.
+He served ten terms in the U.S. House of Representatives, representing Wisconsin's 2nd congressional district from 1947 to 1957, then representing Wisconsin's 9th congressional district from 1965 to 1975.
+Before serving in Congress, he served one term in the Wisconsin State Assembly, but resigned to enlist in the U.S. Navy for World War II.

+His son, J. Mac Davis, served eight years as a Wisconsin state senator, then served 25 years as a Wisconsin circuit court judge in Waukesha County.

 Early life and education

 Davis was born on a small farm to a poor family in Vernon, Wisconsin.
 He excelled academically despite pressure from his father to forsake school for farming.
 He skipped several grades and was a teacher of the younger children in his one-room school house before he graduated three years early from Mukwonago High School in 1930 at 15.

 Early career

 Davis attended the Platteville State Teachers College (now the University of Wisconsin–Platteville) with a donation from his mother (who had been hiding the money from her husband for just such an occasion).
 He majored in education and went on to teach high school at Cottage Grove and Waupun for five years.
 Davis then went back to school, earning a Juris Doctor degree from the University of Wisconsin–Madison in 1940.

 After passing the bar, Davis opened a law firm in Waukesha, Wisconsin.
 From this perch, he launched his first campaign for public office, with a successful bid for the Wisconsin State Assembly in 1940.

 He later lived in New Berlin, Wisconsin, and Wauwatosa, Wisconsin.